Your search for free GIS software is now over

 Free GIS software users rejoice.
 Once commercial GIS software, now turned into open source GIS.
 ILWIS (Integrated Land and Water Information Management) is an oldie but a goodie.

-The extinction-proof ILWIS is free GIS software for planners, biologists, water managers and geospatial users.
+The extinction-proof ILWIS is a free GIS software for planners, biologists, water managers, and geospatial users.
 ILWIS is good at the basics – digitizing, editing, displaying geographic data.
-Further to this, it’s also used for remote sensing with tools for image classification, enhancements and spectral band manipulation.
+Further to this, it’s also used for remote sensing with tools for image classification, enhancements, and spectral band manipulation.